wildtechgarden/www-wildtechgarden/content/devel/arm-devel/2019-11-24-almost-modern-debian-on-a-craig-clp281-netbook-v1.md

 3. Remove SD Card from you computer and place it in the CLP281 SD card slot.
 4. Boot the CLP281 with Devuan Jessie for the first time.
-5. If you are using the prebuilt root filessystem then the root password is password. **CHANGE THE PASSWORD ASAP**.
+5. If you are using the prebuilt root filesystem then the root password is password. **CHANGE THE PASSWORD ASAP**.
 6. Configure Debian with a desktop and desired software, etc.
 7. Enjoy!